This War of Mine: Critical reception

 The iOS version of This War of Mine received "universal acclaim", while the PC and console versions received "generally favorable reviews" according to the review aggregation website Metacritic.

 The Digital Fix gave the PC version nine out of ten and said, "Whether you choose to perceive it through a moral lens or not, there’s a great tactical survival mechanic driving this game beneath the didactics.
 Although the events it depicts are depressing to contemplate at length, I found myself coming back again and again to try and get it right somehow, beat the odds, and save my people."
 The same website also gave the PlayStation 4 version of The Little Ones eight out of ten and said, "While better on PC, the PS4 release brings this remarkable game to a new crowd."
 411Mania gave the Xbox One version 8.5 out of 10 and said that it was "not a game I will recommend if you like settling down for a visceral experience, or earning XP, or shooting stuff dead.
 It's not fast paced.
 It's not much fun to actually play.
 It'll make you feel terrible about your actions at almost every turn.
 But in spite of all that, there is something so essential about this gaming experience that I urge you to give this game a try."
 Digital Spy gave the PC version four stars out of five and said that the "earnest human touch keeps This War of Mine compelling even when you mess up and the rubble all comes tumbling down around you, leaving you just enough hope for the next attempt that you'll dive back in and endure it all again."
 Metro UK gave the PS4 version seven out of ten and called it "A daring, and largely successful, attempt to show the civilian side of war, that succeeds as an interactive drama even when it occasionally fails as a game."
 However, Slant Magazine gave the same console version two stars out of five and said that the game "seems interested only in presenting a near-pornographic level of human despair in a warped attempt at edifying players."

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated This War of Mine for "Outstanding Achievement in Story".

 The game reportedly made back its development costs in its first two days for sale, and had sold over 4.5 million units by April 2019.

 Sales

 The game sold about 700,000 copies during its first year of release.
 The game's release on consoles and mobile devices expanded its audience, and the game was able to maintain steady sales and growth five years after its initial launch, according to 11 bit's publishing director Paweł Feldman.
-As of May, 2022, the game has sold over 7 million copies across all platforms.
+As of January, 2024, the game has sold over 9 million copies across all platforms.